 Not every IT environment is going to be identical to the one that your developers operate in.
 Employ internet testing tools to get an idea of how the app will function outside of your labs, considering things like communication weak spots and slower average internet speeds.
 If the app only functions in your own IT environment, then you may be failing the users you’re trying to serve.

 Application development doesn't have to be restricted by the number of developers you have on staff.
-With the right development platform, you can empower end users external to your organisation to help create powerful, authorised applications.
-These citizen developers can be a major boon to your app development processes, further accelerating time to market, allowing for increased innovation, reducing cost and IT pressures and more.
+With the right development platform, you can empower end users external to your organization to help create powerful, authorized applications.
+These citizen developers can be a major boon to your app development processes, further accelerating time to market, allowing for increased innovation, reducing cost and IT pressures, and more.

 When it comes to meeting the unique needs of your businesses and your customers, the best ‘app for that’ may be the one you develop in-house.
 ServiceNow, the leader in IT management solutions, can help.
 ServiceNow Application Development delivers full-stack app development power and easy-to-use structure, ready out of the box to get you started building powerful business applications.

-See for yourself how ServiceNow and the Now Platform® can revolutionise the way you build apps.
-Click here to learn more and get ready to create the software that will drive your business.
+See for yourself how ServiceNow and the Now Platform® can revolutionize the way you build apps.
+Click here to learn more, and get ready to create the software that will drive your business.

 Discover full-stack dev power and a turnkey application structure that’s ready to go right out of the box.
 Empower and collaborate with developers.